 Located in Chinatown, this place has amazing dumplings at an even better price.
 The restaurant serves five dumplings for a dollar.
 You can’t go wrong with prices like that.
 The pork dumplings come fried or steamed, and there’s a nearby park where you can sit down to eat if this tiny place is full.
 And if you want more for later?
 You can buy 50 frozen dumplings for $8!

-Pizza in New York is an institution and I admit I’m no pizza guru.
-To me, it’s either bad, good, or really good.
+Pizza in New York is an institution, and I admit I’m no pizza guru.
+To me, it’s bad, good, or really good.
 I can’t make those fine pizza distinctions like some New Yorkers can.
 I qualify John’s as really good.
-The thin style pizza comes in huge portions big enough to serve three.
+The thin-style pizza comes in huge portions big enough to serve three.
 Service is quick, but expect to wait during dinner for a table.
-The only downside is that there’re no slices for sale.
+The only downside is that they don’t sell slices.
 You need to get a whole pie.
-The upshot though is that the leftovers are just as delicious and probably won’t last long in your fridge.
+The upshot, though, is that the leftovers are just as delicious and probably won’t last long in your fridge.

-Looking for a huge sloppy burger and french fries?
+Looking for a huge sloppy burger and French fries?
 Try this place.
-Their burgers are quite thick and juicy.
-You can get them covered in cheese and bacon.
-The name is misleading though as you’ll need more than 5 napkins with this burger.
-It comes in a buckle busting portion too.
-Beyond the burger, they have great sandwiches and salads, and the fried pickle and pastrami appetizer is really good.
+Their burgers are thick and juicy, and you can get them covered in cheese and bacon.
+The restaurant’s name is misleading, though, as you’ll need more than five napkins with one of these burgers.
+They come in buckle-busting portions.
+Beyond the burgers, they have great sandwiches and salads, and the fried pickle and pastrami appetizer is really good.
 (Tasty but not filling.)
 When you’re finished, wash it all down with a thick milkshake.

 Chelsea Market is more a collection of food places than a single restaurant.
 It’s extremely popular and a great place to pop into when you need some groceries, a meal, or snacks.
-You’ll find good Thai food here and Amy’s Bread has amazing French loaves.
+You’ll find good Thai food here, and Amy’s Bread has amazing French loaves.
 The Lobster Place has decent sushi but I really enjoy their clam chowder and, as a New Englander, I know clam chowder.
 If you want a meal with local and organic food, try the Green Table.
-The food there is excellent and everything is well portioned.
-I would say it is my favorite place in Chelsea Market to eat.
-They do very good drinks too.
-It’s not cheap but it makes for a nice date place.
+The food there is excellent, everything is well portioned, and they do very good drinks.
+It’s my favorite place to eat in Chelsea Market.
+It’s not cheap, but it makes for a nice date place.

 You’ll find great Italian food in Tribeca.
 Their brunch is really great, with plenty of unique dishes to sample.
 Come for dinner for a more traditional Italian meal.
 The food is very flavorful, the portions large, and you might even spot a celebrity or two.
 You can’t fail to be impressed with their wine list, which is longer than their menu.
 During the summer, Locanda Verde is especially popular with people who want to dine outside.

 The original restaurant is located in Madison Square Park, and their newest branch is in Times Square.
-Expect long lines at both locations especially during lunch time.
+Expect long lines at both locations, especially at lunchtime.
 Guests have been known to wait up to an hour for a chance to eat here.
 I waited 45 minutes for my burger.
 The burgers don’t always live up to the hype, but going there is an experience.
 Standing in line for an hour with everyone else is pretty social and a good way to spend a warm afternoon.
 And in a place called the Shake Shack, the shakes must be good.
 (They are.)

-Located in a former bank, the three-floor, heavily marbled space is usually filled with business diners, couples, and tourists.
+Located in a former bank, this three-floor, heavily marbled space is usually filled with business diners, couples, and tourists.
 The seafood menu has delicacies from all over the world.
+I highly recommend the King Crab legs.
 They have a good wine selection too.
-I highly recommend the King Crab legs.
-Blue Water is located right in Union Square, so after dinner it’s easy to go out on the town or catch a movie at a nearby theater.
+Blue Water is located right in Union Square, so after dinner, it’s easy to go out on the town or catch a movie at a nearby theater.

-You could eat out every meal and never get to all the amazing places to eat in New York City.
+You could eat out for every meal and never get to all the amazing places to eat in New York City.
 I never got to Todd English’s restaurant or Mario Batali’s many places.
-I never got to sample the ethnic food in Brooklyn, or even Little Italy.
-I hear there is a lot of great Cajun food down in Staten Island.
+I never got to sample the ethnic food in Brooklyn or even Little Italy.
+I hear there’s a lot of great Cajun food down in Staten Island.
 There are just too many places in NYC.
-But I can promise you that if you come here and try any of these places, you are in for an excellent meal.
+But I can promise you that if you come here and try any of these places, you’re in for an excellent meal.